 The facilities at Quarry Hill campus are open from 9am-9pm and students are encouraged to use them out of programme hours to utilise available resources and continue project work.
-The department technicians are available to support students in the studios with technical skills for individual projects and when working on group rehearsals and performances.
+The department technicians are available to support students in the studios with technical skills for individual and group projects and artworks.